Junior Eurovision Song Contest 2007

-The Junior Eurovision Song Contest 2007 was the fifth edition of the annual Junior Eurovision Song Contest.
-It was held in the Ahoy indoor sporting arena in Rotterdam, the Netherlands on 8 December.
-The host country was chosen by the European Broadcasting Union (EBU) on 13 July 2006 and the host city was announced on 11 September 2006.
-AVRO won the rights to host the show over Hrvatska radiotelevizija (HRT) of Croatia (who did not participate in this contest) and the Cyprus Broadcasting Corporation (CyBC) of Cyprus.
+The Junior Eurovision Song Contest 2007 was the fifth edition of the Junior Eurovision Song Contest, held on 8 December 2007 at the Ahoy indoor sporting arena in Rotterdam, Netherlands, and presented by Sipke Jan Bousema and Kim-Lian van der Meij.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster AVRO, which was chosen by the EBU over Croatia's Hrvatska radiotelevizija (HRT) and the Cyprus Broadcasting Corporation (CyBC).
+The host broadcaster was announced on 13 July 2006 and the host city was announced on 11 September 2006.
 The budget for the contest was stated to be more than €2,000,000.
 Profits made from the televoting were donated to UNICEF.